fieldtrip/website/workshop/ohbm2018/preprocessing.md

 {% include image src="/assets/img/workshop/ohbm2018/preprocessing/baci_sef_multiploter.png" width="600" %}

-_figure 5: Use of ft_multiplotER for representation of the single trial according to the EEG cap._
+_Figure 5: Use of ft_multiplotER for representation of the single trial according to the EEG cap._

 Use **[ft_topoplotER](https://github.com/fieldtrip/fieldtrip/blob/release/ft_topoplotER.m)** to plot the topographic distribution over the head: